HOGENT-Web/csharp/chapters/01/slides/presentation.md

 var bike = new Bicycle(); // Instantiating a new Bicycle Object bike.Brake(); // Using the method
 ```
-> Remember top-level-statements? all the boilerplate can go!
 4. Open a terminal and run the App. (**GIF on next slide**)

 ---